janosgyerik/writing-markdown-well/README.md

 - Horizontal rules
   - https://daringfireball.net/projects/markdown/syntax#hr
   - I use `---` because it's easy to type and easy enough to see
+  - Definitely don't use underscores (not aligned in the middle of the line)

 (scratch notes)
 ---------------